jonathanulco/laurakalbag-dot-com/content/photos/4/index.md

 {{< figured caption="Like being in a painting" >}}

-    {{< imgsrcset original="sunbeam-woods" command="Resize" alt="Woods lit with evening sunbeams, Oskar the huskamute in the distance looking back at me." >}}
+    {{< imgsrcset original="sunbeam-woods" alt="Woods lit with evening sunbeams, Oskar the huskamute in the distance looking back at me." >}}

 {{< /figured >}}